mhaskar/Bughound/README.md

 * Deserialization dashboard
 * XXE dashboard

-These dashboards will give you statistics about the functions and code snippets that was found in the code so you can start your tracing process.
+These dashboards will give you statistics about the functions and code snippets that was found in the code so you can start your analysis process.